Patricia Ann Webb: Career and research

 Webb began her virology research on western equine encephalomyelitis, an outbreak of which affected many children in California in 1952.
 Between 1955 and 1961, she worked on isolating previously unknown viruses associated fevers in Kuala Lumpur at the US Army Medical Research Unit.

 In 1961, Webb joined the US Public Health Service to investigate rhinoviruses.
 She worked at the NIH's Middle America Research Unit (MARU) in Panama in 1962–1963 on establishing the origins of viral infections, and the role of rodents in particular.
 MARU closed in 1975 and Webb moved to the CDC in Atlanta.
 She began to focus on hemorrhagic fevers including Lassa and Ebola.
 A blood sample from a patient was sent to her lab, but it had cracked during shipping.
 Webb performed analysis despite the sample's condition, leading to the identification of the Ebola virus.
 She is credited as one of the discovers of the virus.

-Webb worked at a field station in Kenema, Sierra Leone as of 1978 to study the Lassa virus, testing the efficacy of ribavarin as a treatment.
+Webb worked at a field station in Kenema, Sierra Leone as of 1978 to study the Lassa virus, testing the efficacy of ribavirin as a treatment.
 She spent the last years of her career from 1981 to 1988 at the CDC Division of Vector-Borne Viral Diseases in Fort Collins investigating transmission vectors between humans and livestock for viral infections.
 She also worked on models for HIV transmission based on the suggestion that bedbugs could be a potential vector.